Mario Vušković: Hamburger SV

 On 31 August 2021, Vušković signed a two-year loan deal with 2.
 Bundesliga club Hamburger SV, with an option to buy.
 He made his debut on 18 September in a 2–0 victory over Werder Bremen.
 Despite initial struggles, within the first three months he became a nailed-on starter, and his performances led to the club signing him permanently on 15 March 2022.
 On 16 April, Vušković scored his debut goal for Hamburg, a free kick in a 3–0 victory over Karlsruhe.

 On 12 November 2022, Vušković failed a drug test, prompting German Football Association (DFB)'s anti-doping department to launch an investigation.
 On 30 March 2023, Vušković was banned by the DFB Sports Court for two years due to EPO doping.
 The club and the player filed an appeal for the ban due to multiple irregularities during the investigation; however, Nationale Anti Doping Agentur (NADA) did the same seeking a four-year ban.
-The ban is set to run retroactively from 15 November 2022 to 14 November 2024.
-In August 2024, Court of Arbitration for Sport extended the ban until 15 November 2026.
+The ban was set to run retroactively from 15 November 2022 to 14 November 2024.
+However, In August 2024, Court of Arbitration for Sport extended the ban until 15 November 2026.